 The e-cigarette industry has taken steps to prevent lithium battery explosions in their products, and vape shops sell plastic cases for spare batteries to deter short-circuiting.
 However, many vape users buy their spare batteries elsewhere, or salvage them from other devices, so, they may not have the necessary protection.
 Some consumers go even further and construct their own makeshift vapes from spare parts or other materials, which increases the risk of explosion.

-How Can I Protect Myself From A Faulty Vape?
+How Can I Protect Myself From an Exploding Vape?

 A list of safety tips has been released by the FDA, which has been regulating vapes since 2016.